 Digital Object Identifier (DOI)

 Chang, Yongchang; Huang, Yao; and Whiteaker, Paul, "Mechanism Of Allosteric Modulation Of The Cys-Loop Receptors" (2010).
-Neurobiology.
+Translational Neuroscience.
 391.